 FIGURE 1.
 Number of transplants, waiting list additions, and waiting list deaths in the United States between 1995 and 2015.
 Number of waiting list additions and deaths are based on the candidates and candidate who is listed more than one place is counted as one candidate.
 Data are available from https://optn.transplant.hrsa.gov/data/.

 FIGURE 2.
 Delivery of Nitric Oxide to donor liver graft in liver transplantation.
 Preemptive treatment with inhaled nitric oxide can attenuate ischemia-reperfusion injury via modulation of a myriad of inflammatory, cellular and vascular mechanisms.
-Abbreviations: NO nitric oxide, NO2-, Nitrite, NO3-, nitrate, NOS nitric oxide synthase
+Abbreviations: NO· nitric oxide, NO2-, Nitrite, NO3-, nitrate, NOS nitric oxide synthase

 REFERENCES